teambit/docs/docs/ci.md

 When working locally, bit login sets the registry pointer in the user's `.npmrc` file, so any installation is resolved from this location.

-When trying to install a @bit component on a CI or deployment server (CircleCI, Travis, Zeit, Netlify, Gitlab etc.), server that does not have the `.npmrc` configuration, you may encounter errors like these:
+When trying to install a @bit component on a CI or deployment server (CircleCI, Travis, ZEIT Now, Netlify, Gitlab etc.), server that does not have the `.npmrc` configuration, you may encounter errors like these:

 **NPM**